ZieMcd/NameBasedAuthenticationComponent/README.md

 # NameBasedAuthorizeViewComponent
 NameBasedAuthorizeView is an alternative to Microsoft's AuthorizeView.
 It allows for even more control over what roles can access a component.
+It lets you implement what roles have access to components based the components name

 ### Before We begin
 I assume that you already have a basic understanding of authentication and authorization in dotnet and blazor when using this nuget if not I recommend reading the [microsoft docs](https://docs.microsoft.com/en-us/aspnet/core/blazor/security/?view=aspnetcore-6.0).